ShahemNezamEddin/Shahem-inventory/README.md

 ### Storage capacity
 - Get stock worksheet last row values then replace the comma with empty staring '' before convert it to integer.
-- Then if num less than 1000 then (1000  - num)
+- Then if num less than 1000 then (1000  - num).
-- And if it is more than 1000 or equal print storage is full message
+- And if it is more than 1000 or equal print storage is full message.

 [Back to top](<#navigator>)

 ### Get input
 - Get sheet input from the user.
-- Run a while loop to collect a valid string of data from the user
+- Run a while loop to collect a valid string of data from the user.
 - Which must be a string of 6 numbers separated by commas.
 - The loop will repeatedly request data, until it is valid.